Skip to content

 Grace McCallum has nearly two decades of experience teaching in and leading International Baccalaureate schools across four continents.

-Grace is passionate about educating girls in STEM, leadership and entrepreneurship to empower them with the skills and confidence to drive positive change, shape industries and create innovative solutions for a more equitable future for all.
+Grace joined Branksome Hall from the Principal role at the American School of Brasilia in Brazil.
+She is passionate about educating girls in STEM, leadership and entrepreneurship to empower them with the skills and confidence to drive positive change, shape industries and create innovative solutions for a more equitable future for all.
 She particularly finds joy in mentoring aspiring leaders and is dedicated to ensuring that girls have the support and mentorship they need.
-Grace serves on the Women in Leadership Committee of the American International Schools in the Americas (AMISA) to design mentorship opportunities for female leaders in Latin America and abroad.

 Education